becp12/portfolio-website/README.md

 # Rebecca Preece's Software Engineer Portfolio
-My name is Rebecca Preece and this is the repo for my software engineering portfolio.
+My name is Rebecca Preece and this is the repo for my Software Engineering Portfolio.

 [Click to view Portfolio!](https://becp12.github.io/portfolio-website/)